Setting up your Garmin Edge 820:

 Which file format should I use?

-The Edge 820 can use either a GPX Track or a TCX.
+The Edge 820 can use either a GPX Track, FIT Course, or TCX.
 A TCX Course has the advantage of embedding your planned route’s cue sheet.
 So, alongside Garmin’s dedicated navigation, you get beeps and text for each pre-planned cue entry in the cue sheet.
 This is especially helpful if you have custom cue sheet entries, as well as a nice double check to Garmin’s own navigation.

 The downside to a TCX file for navigation is the Virtual Partner.
 When we create a TCX Course file for a pre-planned route, we have to embed fake timestamps on each point, which is used for the virtual partner speed on the GPS unit.
 As a result, you’ll end up racing against the virtual partner.